Who Played Helga On Hogan's Heroes

 Cultural Impact

 "Hogan's Heroes" was a controversial show during its time, as some critics questioned the appropriateness of making light of World War II and the Holocaust.
-However, the show was also incredibly popular, and its characters, including Helga, became cultural icons.
+Still, the show was also incredibly popular, and its characters, including Helga, became cultural icons.

 Helga's character challenged traditional stereotypes of German women.
 She was not portrayed as a villain or a cold-hearted Nazi, but as a complex individual with her own hopes, dreams, and frustrations.
 Her presence on the show helped to humanize the German characters and added a layer of nuance to the series' portrayal of World War II.